 Photos © Slawomira Kozieniec

 During the cold winter months I see all kinds of warm street snacks popping up in Istanbul.
 Lokma is one of them.
 The Turkish word lokma means ‘mouthful’ or ‘morsel’.

 Just recently a couple of young men started to sell these lokma tatlısı (deep fried dough balls), soaked in sugar syrup in front of a neighborhood bakery in Kadıköy, on the Asian side of Istanbul.
-“We will continue to make them for a couple of months here on the street, until the winter weather is driven out by Spring”, they say.
+“We will continue to make them for a couple of months here on the street, until the winter weather is driven out by Spring”, they said.

 The hot dough balls, often with a hole in the middle, are sprinkled with cinnamon before they are eaten, on the street or taken home for desert.
 You find them as well on the busy square next to the Galata bridge where other vendors sell grilled mackerel in a bun.
 The guys in the stall over there sprinkle the lokma with a green powder of ground pistachios; mmmmmmmmmmm 🙂